How to use the SFU_Print Queues on CECM CentOS 7 Computers

 If you're on a CECM workstation that is running the PaperCut Client App, it will pop up its notification window and you'll know that your print job was successful and is awaiting release at the printer.

 And if you don't have the PaperCut Client App running, you

 should check that your job isn't stuck by typing

 Although you can print a pdf file from the command-line, you might first want to view it using a graphical application and print it from there.
 For such purposes, I recommend that you use evince or atril. evince is the GNOME document viewer and atril is the MATE document viewer.
 Or if you prefer the KDE desktop environment, then you can use okular.
 They are all open-source and supported by most Linux distributions.

 The problem is that Adobe stopped supporting acroread on Linux many years ago.
 One hasn't been able to download it for a long time.
-The installer that I use to put acroread on Fedora Linux and CentOS Linux is a very old one that I snagged way back before Adobe dropped support.
+The installer that I use to put acroread on CentOS Linux is a very old one that I snagged way back before Adobe dropped support.
 It's surprising that it even runs at all.